chronicle-app/chronicle-etl/README.md

 [![Gem Version](https://badge.fury.io/rb/chronicle-etl.svg)](https://badge.fury.io/rb/chronicle-etl)

-Chronicle ETL is a utility tool for archiving and processing personal data.
-You can extract it from a variety of source, transform it, and load it to different APIs or file formats.
+Chronicle ETL is a utility that helps you archive and processes personal data.
+You can *extract* it from a variety of sources, *transform* it, and *load* it to an external API, file, or stdout.

-This project is an adaptation of Andrew Louis's experimental [Memex project](https://hyfen.net/memex).
+This tool is an adaptation of Andrew Louis's experimental [Memex project](https://hyfen.net/memex) and the dozens of existing importers are being migrated to Chronicle.

 ## Installation